wp-plugins/organize-media-library/readme.txt

 * Organize uploads into month- and year-based folders.
 * Organize files into the specified folder.
 * This rebuild a metadata(Images, Videos, Audios).
+* Move the upload folder and all uploaded files.
 * URL in the content, replace with the new URL.

 Translators